ppc affiliate programs

 There are no minimum traffic requirements to apply to be a publisher of Infolinks.
 And if you refer new publishers to Infolinks, you can earn 10% of their revenue for 12 months.

 In this list of easy to implement and broadly oriented PPC programs, Infolinks can’t be neglected.
-Just as the other programs in this list, they offer an easy and comprehensible way to earn more money from your existing web traffic.
+Just like the other programs in this list, they offer an easy and comprehensible way to earn more money from your existing web traffic.

 Great for: websites looking for a convenient way to earn revenue from their traffic.